The efficient certification of knottedness and Thurston norm

 6pt {\caps 1.1.
 Overview of the proof} 6pt

 In order to prove our main result, Theorem 1.5, one needs a method for certifying efficiently the Thurston norm of a class in $H_2(M, \partial M)$.
+By use of a doubling argument, we show in Section 14 that it suffices to consider the case where $M$ is closed and irreducible.
+In fact, our methods work just as well when $\partial M$ is toroidal.
+So we now suppose that $M$ is a compact orientable irreducible 3-manifold with boundary a (possibly empty) collection of tori.

-The method that both we and Agol use is based on work of Thurston [26] and Gabai [3].
-Thurston showed that if $M$ is a compact orientable irreducible 3-manifold with boundary a (possibly empty) collection of tori, and $S$ is a compact leaf of some taut foliation of $M$, then $S$ minimises Thurston complexity in its class in $H_2(M, \partial M)$.
+The method that both we and Agol use to certify the Thurston norm of a class in $H_2(M, \partial M)$ is based on work of Thurston [27] and Gabai [3].
+Thurston showed that if $S$ is a compact leaf of some taut foliation of $M$, then $S$ minimises Thurston complexity in its class in $H_2(M, \partial M)$.
 Gabai showed that, conversely, if $S$ is a compact orientable incompressible surface that minimises Thurston complexity in its class and that intersects each component of $\partial M$ in a (possibly empty) collection of coherently oriented essential curves, then there is some taut foliation of $M$ in which $S$ appears as a compact leaf.
 Gabai's construction used a type of hierarchy for $M$, known as a sutured manifold hierarchy.
 A sutured manifold structure on $M$ is a decomposition of $\partial M$ into two subsurfaces $R_-(M)$ and $R_+(M)$, which meet along some simple closed curves $\gamma$.
 It is denoted $(M, \gamma)$.
 The surface $R_-(M)$ is given a transverse orientation pointing into $M$ and $R_+(M)$ is transversely oriented outwards.
 When $M$ is cut along a transversely oriented properly embedded surface $S$ in general position with respect to $\gamma$, the new manifold inherits a sutured manifold structure.
 A sutured manifold hierarchy is a sequence of decompositions